-MN 4152 Decision Making for Financial Management (4-0).
+MN 4152 Corporate Financial Management (4-0).

 The management of the finance function in industry, with particular attention to defense contractors.
 Specific topics include cash and working capital management, long-term financing, determination of optimal capital structure, and valuation of a going concern.
-PREREQUISITES: MN 3161 and MN 3140 or equivalent.
+PREREQUISITE: MN 3161.